Venice… One of the most beautiful places in Italy!

 While the current Academy Bridge (Ponte dell Accademia) is one of Venice’s newer bridges (built in 1933), it is a wooden bridge with metal arches.

-It crosses the Grand Canal to connect with one of Venice’s best museums, the Galleria dell Accademia.
+One of four bridges crossing the Grand Canal, it leads to one of Venice’s best museums, the Galleria dell Accademia.

 Other Venice bridges are less well-known.